NEW-JERUSALEM-TRIBE-SNT-PMA/EL-A1-Melchizedek/.github/ISSUE_TEMPLATE/content.md

 ---
 name: Content
-about: Submit an issue about W3C website content
+about: Submit an issue about DME website content
 title: ''
 labels: content
 assignees: ''